-- 1) As part of the general criteria, applicants must: - (1) Be interested in Japan and be willing to deepen their knowledge and appreciation of Japan after their arrival; be motivated to participate in and initiate international exchange activities in the local community; make an effort to study or continue studying the Japanese language prior to and after arriving in Japan. - (2) Be both mentally and physically healthy. - (3) Be willing and able to adapt to living and working in Japan, and be determined to responsibly complete their period of participation. - (4) Hold a Bachelor's degree or higher by the designated arrival date. - (5) Be a national (not just a permanent resident) of the country where the recruitment and selection procedures take place by the time they submit their application form.
+- (1) As part of the general criteria, applicants must: - 1) Be interested in Japan and be willing to deepen their knowledge and appreciation of Japan after their arrival; be motivated to participate in and initiate international exchange activities in the local community; and make an effort to study or continue studying the Japanese language prior to and after arriving in Japan. - 2) Be both mentally and physically healthy. - 3) Be willing and able to adapt to living and working in Japan, and be determined to responsibly complete their period of participation. - 4) Hold a Bachelor's degree or higher by the designated arrival date (applicants for the ALT position may alternatively hold a certification of completion of a 3-year course to teach at primary/elementary or secondary schools or obtain said qualification(s) by the designated arrival date). - 5) Be a national (not just a permanent resident) of the country where the recruitment and selection procedures take place by the time they submit their application form.
 Furthermore, those who possess Japanese nationality must have submitted their applications to renounce their Japanese nationality before the Reply Form submission deadline.
-4 Applicants who possess multiple country are not necessarily exempt from tax obligations in their home countries.
-It is the responsibility of individual Participants to clarify such obligations prior to their departure for Japan.
-Each Participant is responsible for the payment of any obligatory home country taxes.
+Applicants who possess multiple nationalities with countries other than Japan may only apply as a national of one of those countries.